-Injuries can be trivial or more serious, and they can be classified in a variety of ways.
+Injuries can be more serious or trivial.
+They can be classified in several ways.
 Injuries can be described as being intrinsic or extrinsic.
-They can also be classified according to the type of tissue that is injured.
-Soft, hard and special tissue injuries.
-They can be classified according to the type of insult inflicted upon the tissues, that is direct or indirect, such as with the direct impact of a hard tackle, or the indirect forces exerted during the overloading of a hamstring muscle in an explosive sprint.
-Injuries can be from one traumatic incident or as a result of overuse (repetitive stress).
-Injuries are usually described in relation to their stage of healing, i.e. acute, sub-acute or chronic.
-More simply, injuries are described as being mild, moderate or severe.
-Furthermore, injuries are described as being regional (i.e. pertaining to a particular body region, for example, rotator cuff tendinitis is a shoulder injury), sport-related (i.e. injuries common to a particular sport, such as knee cartilage injuries in football) and age-related (for example, Osgood-Schlatter’sndises, which is an injury problem affecting the insertion site of the patellar tendon at the tibia tuberosity in growing children, particularly boys, who play a lot of football).
+They are also classified according to the type of tissue that is injured.
+Special tissue, soft or hard injuries.
+They can be classified based on the type of insult that is inflicted upon the tissue.
+It is direct or indirect with the direct impact of a hard tackle.
+The indirect forces exerted during the overloading of a hamstring muscle in the fast sprint.
+Injuries could happen from one incident or as a result of overuse – repetitive stress.
+Injuries are often described with regard to their stage of recovery.
+Acute, sub-acute or chronic.
+Injuries are also classified as being mild, moderate or severe.
+What’s more, injuries are described as being regional to a specific body region.
+Rotator cuff tendinitis is a shoulder injury.
+Sport-related injuries are common in a particular sport, such as knee cartilage injuries in football.
+Osgood-Schlatter’s disease is an age-related injury problem affecting the insertion site of the patellar tendon in the tibial tuberosity in developing children.
+Especially boys, who play football a lot.

-Some sports and activity-related problems are perhaps not best categorised as being injuries, such as overstraining syndrome, but they are still problems none the less.
-These also include such conditions as cramp or stitch.
+Some activities and some sports are not best categorised as being injuries.
+One of them is overstraining syndrome, but they’re still difficulties nonetheless.
+These also include stitches or cramps.

-These are extrinsic injuries, usually involving a forceful impact with an opponent or implement (such as a hockey stick or ball).
-Often produces a contusion, but haematoma, nerve damage, dislocation, sprain, strain, fracture or open wound are all possible.
+These are extrinsic injuries, mainly involving a forceful impact with an opponent or implement such as ball, stick or hockey.
+Produces a contusion, but nerve damage, haematoma, dislocation, sprain, strain and fracture.

-These are intrinsic injuries, resulting from excessive forces generated within.
-Commonly, it is the major muscles that span two joints, such as the hamstrings, quadriceps and gastrocnemius, that are strained during explosive activity.
-Ligament sprains and meniscus tears can also result from unaccustomed, ill-prepared or excessive movements.
+These are intrinsic injuries that are caused by excessive forces.
+It is the major muscles that span two joints, like quadriceps, the hamstrings and gastrocnemius, which are strained during fast activity.
+Meniscus tears and sprains may result from ill-prepared, unaccustomed or excessive movements.

-This classification of injury is defined by the early onset and short duration of the particular signs and symptoms following the trauma.
-The injury could involve any one or more of the body’s tissues.
-Typically, the athlete is aware of how the injury occurred, and with acute sporting injury the common signs and symptoms can include immediate pain, tenderness, swelling, contour deformity or bleeding.
-An injury is normally described as being acute until the initial signs of inflammation have reduced, and the healing process has begun, which is normally after 48 to 72 hours.
+Acute injury is defined with early onset and short duration of the signs and symptoms following trauma.
+One or more of the body tissues can be involved.
+The athlete usually knows how the injury happened.
+The common signs and symptoms of an acute injury can be bleeding, swelling, tenderness and sudden pain.
+An injury is described as being acute until the signs of inflammation have decreased.
+The healing process has begun.
+It is usually after 48 to 72 hours.

-Sometimes referred to as post-acute injury, this classification is more related to the time-scale of repair, and typically, a sub-acute injury is the state of injury two to three days or a week after initial trauma.
-Obviously, the severity of the injury and the acute treatment provided affect the rate of healing and the quality of repair, but the sub-acute injury is where the inflammation has begun to reduce, and where there are gradual improvements in symptoms and function.
-The rehabilitation process begins here.
+Sometimes called post-acute injury.
+This classification is associated with the time scale of repair, and an injury is the condition of injury around three days or a week after the trauma.
+The severity of the injury and the acute treatment supplied affect the standard of repair and the rate of recovery healing.
+The inflammation has started to decrease in sub-acute injury and in which there are improvements in function and symptoms.
+The rehabilitation starts here.

-These injuries usually have a gradual onset, resulting most commonly from repetitive minor insults, the cumulative effects often being the cause of a long-standing problem.
-Chronic problems often develop when motor injuries are poorly managed.
-Unfortunately, with more severe injuries, whether from one traumatic incident or from overuse, the athlete is often left with a chronic problem.
-Chronic problems usually demand management adaptations to normal daily activities.
+These injuries have a slow start, resulting in commonly from repetitive minor insults.
+The cumulative effects are usually the cause of a longer problem.
+Chronic problems happen when small injuries are managed poorly.
+Severe injuries, traumatic incidents and overuse, the athlete is often left with chronic pain.
+Chronic injuries need rehabilitation involving physical therapy.